Turkey Company Formation

 What are the requirements for non-residents to form a company in Turkey?

 To form a company in Turkey as a non-resident, you need to provide identification documents, establish a registered address in Turkey, and obtain a tax identification number.
-Additionally, it’s essential to have a bank account in Turkey for company transactions and to fulfill any capital requirements set by the type of company you wish to establish.
+Additionally, it’s essential to have a bank account in Turkey for company transactions and to fulfil any capital requirements set by the type of company you wish to establish.

 What types of companies can non-residents establish in Turkey?